B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - A functional microphone is required to communicate with other players.
 - Roleplay names - Using names of famous people, or names with the intent of trolling, are prohibited.
 Names can be real or invented by you and should be found in everyday life.

 Examples of prohibited names: Mickael Jackson / Jhon Coa*eLungi / MaJocBine

 Examples of allowed names: Mihai Ionescu / Michael Aoki / Laurentiu Lautaru

 Non-compliance or non-cooperation with the server administration to respect any of the above parameters will lead to your account being permanently banned, with the possibility to create another account later.

-### <a id="1.4"></a><span style="color: #0088CC">1.4 Player Behavior and Exclusion Policy</span>
+### <a id="1.4"></a><span style="color: #0088CC">1.4 Player Behavior and Exclusion Policy (ZT)</span>

-The Administrative Team reserves the right to select and, if necessary, permanently remove players from the server.
-We base our decisions on attitude, behavior, toxicity, and other relevant aspects.
-Our goal is to maintain a pleasant environment for all users, and individuals who cause issues will be excluded.
+The Administration Team reserves the right to permanently remove players from the server who are ruining the game experience for other users.
+This right is also called Zero Tolerance (ZT).
+The team evaluates the attitude, behavior, toxicity and other relevant aspects of players.
+Our goal is to maintain a pleasant environment for all users, and people who cause problems will be excluded.

+Players who accumulate a lot of sanctions in a short period of time, who have toxic behavior or who disrupt the game experience may be sanctioned with a permanent ban with no payment option.

 ### <a id="1.5"></a><span style="color: #0088CC">1.5 Obligation to Record AUDIO-VIDEO Footage</span>

 To ensure fairness and transparency in Roleplay sessions, all players are required to constantly record their gameplay in the form of AUDIO-VIDEO footage.

 <span style="color:yellowgreen">✔ **Specific Rules:** </span>
 - The recording must include both video and audio to be used as evidence in case of complaints.
 - Recordings must be kept for a minimum period of **72 hours** from the moment of the game session.
 - The recording must be of reasonable quality (without excessive lag, clear and intelligible sound).
 - It is forbidden to modify, cut, or alter the recording in a way that may distort the truth.

 <span style="color:red">⚠ **Sanctions:** </span>
 - The absence of a valid recording in the event of a complaint may result in **the cancellation of one's own evidence** and **possible sanctions**.
-- If a player refuses or is unable to provide the recording in a situation where it is requested, they may be sanctioned according to the violated rules. <span style="color:yellowgreen">(Ex.
-If you are accused of MetaGaming and you do not have the recording to prove otherwise, you will be sanctioned for MG).</span>
+- If a player refuses or cannot provide the footage in a situation where it is requested, he cannot claim his innocence and may be sanctioned.
+Ex: If you are accused by MetaGaming and you do not have the footage to prove otherwise, you will be sanctioned for MG.

 ## <a id="2"></a><span style="color: #0088CC">CAP.
-2 BASIC RULES</span>
+2 - BASIC RULES</span>

 ### <a id="2.1"></a><span style="color: #0088CC">2.1 In Character (IC)</span>